tomruzicka/react-sample-app/README.md

 The [library for communication with eWay-CRM API](https://github.com/eway-crm/js-lib) is already included.

+Feel free to update or add new dependencies.
+Using the latest React features is welcome.

 ## Commit and Push

 Once you have your amazing app, commit and [push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) the codes to your repo.
 Give [rstefko](https://github.com/orgs/eway-crm/people/rstefko) and [havri](https://github.com/orgs/eway-crm/people/havri) permissions to your repository.